Objectives of the service

 Users and their needs

-The Eyes on Plastic solution will be demonstrated to following key users: The Sea Cleaners (Bali, Indonesia), Lactec (Guanabara Bay, Brazil), One Earth One Ocean (Jakarta, Indonesia), and ENEL/Municipality of Genoa (Genoa, Italy).
-Furthermore EOMAP is operating its own test site near Jakarta.
+The Eyes on Plastic solution is demonstrated to following key users: Lactec (Guanabara Bay, Brazil), One Earth One Ocean (Jakarta, Indonesia and Manila Bay, The Philippines), and ENEL/Municipality of Genoa (Genoa, Italy).
+Furthermore, EOMAP is operating its own test site near Jakarta.

 Several key challenges and needs are mentioned by all users: